fabiopoiesi/4dm/README.md

 - 4DM-Hard: all mobiles undergo motion

 The host mobile generates triggers at 10Hz.
 Frames have a resolution of 640x480 and an average size of about 160KB.
 The latency between mobiles and the Relay Server was about 5ms.

+## Acknowledgements

+This research has received funding from the Fondazione [CARITRO - Ricerca e Sviluppo](https://www.fondazionecaritro.it/) programme 2018-2020.